 Fifty-year-old, tall, beautiful Florence LaCaze Gould was Jay Gould, the American multi-millionaire’s third and last wife.
 She was the daughter of a Frenchman who had made a fortune as a publisher in San Francisco and who raised his daughter to be bilingual.
 When she married 46-year-old Frank Jay Gould at the age of 28 she had already earned a well-deserved reputation as a gifted opera singer.
 After her marriage, she became well-known for her creation of artistic and intellectual salons, which she conducted at her homes in New York, Paris and the South of France.
 Being a devotee of all things modern, she was most eager to see the much talked about Café Grill.

-Captain de la Garanderie could hardly have imagined when he ordered “all engines stop” on August 28, 1939 at Pier 88, that the silence of my engines would be permanent.
+Captain de la Garanderie could hardly have imagined when he ordered “all engines stop” at 6 PM on August 28, 1939 at Pier 88, that the silence of my engines would be permanent.

 I was scheduled to leave New York, two days later, on Wednesday August 30.
 The day before, on August 29, the two ships we passed on our trip West, the British Aquitania and Germany’s Bremen, arrived in New York.